Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • relative: characterized by an increase in blood plasma with significant blood loss, often manifesting itself during pregnancy in women;

-• absolute: a decrease in hemoglobin due to a decrease in the number of erythrocytes.
+• absolute: decrease in hemoglobin due to a decrease in the number of red blood cells.

-According to the International Classification of Diseases, individual conditions associated with the established cause of blood loss are identified:
+According to International classification diseases, individual conditions associated with established cause blood loss:

-• congenital anemia of the fetus against the background of blood loss;
+• congenital anemia of the fetus due to blood loss;

-• chronic post-hemorrhagic anemia associated with iron deficiency.
+• chronic posthemorrhagic anemia due to iron deficiency.

 Symptoms of the disease

-There is a general complex of symptoms that occurs with the development of anemia (anemic syndrome):
+There is a general set of symptoms that occurs with the development of anemia (anemic syndrome):

 • fast fatiguability;